PlayForm/Compress/README.md

 SVG compression is supported, as well via [svgo].

-JSON files will be compressed, as well with JSON.stringify.
+JSON files will be compressed with JSON.stringify.

 You can override any of the default options from the configurations of: